Can Dogs Eat Garlic?

 Is garlic completely safe for dogs?

-Garlic is a known toxin to dogs along with all edible plants in the Allium family.
-This includes onionsopens in a new tab, chives, leeks, and ramps.
+Garlic is a known toxin to dogs, along with all edible plants in the allium family.
+This includes onionsopens in new tab, chives, leeks, and ramps.
 None of these plants are safe to share with your dog and should be kept far out of reach.

 What are the signs of garlic toxicity in dogs?